 [Insert Chart if possible]

+Undertakings can use Art.
+101(3) either as a shield or as a sword.
+As a shield, undertakings can apply to the Commission for a block exemption to Art.
+101(1) by showing that a proposed restrictive agreement between undertakings will satisfy the requirements of Art.
+101(3).
+If the Commission decides to grant the block exemption, the agreement between the undertakings will be excepted from Art.
+101(1) liability for as long as the Art.
+101(3) requirements are met.
+As a sword, undertakings can use Art.
+101(3) as an affirmative defense to a finding of an Art.
+101(1) violation.
+Although a seemingly strong defense, the invocation of Art.
+101(3) in this way is relatively rare for the reasons described herein.

-The Commission Guidelines make clear that type of 101(1) violation is 101(3) analysis. , a careful reading of the requirements to satisfy 101(3) suggests otherwise.
-Specifically, in order to establish the elements of 101(3), a party must the effects of the agreement, decision, or concerted practice.
-Practically speaking, Article 101 acts a lobster trap a party has violated 101 by object; i.e., it appears that if a party is caught under 101(1), it will have a chance to get out under 101(3).
-But if a party is of violation by object, with no consideration of effects, that party will probably not be able to provide effects to establish the elements of 101(3).
+The Commission Guidelines make clear that any type of Art.101(1) violation is entitled to Art.
+101(3) analysis.
+In theory, therefore, there are no categorical exclusions from exemption under Art.
+101(3).
+In reality, however, a careful reading of the requirements to satisfy Art.
+101(3) suggests otherwise.
+Specifically, in order to establish the elements of 101(3), a party must demonstrate the positive economic effects of the agreement, decision, or concerted practice at issue.
+Practically speaking, Article 101 acts rather like a lobster trap from the perspective of a party that has allegedly violated Art.
+101 by object; i.e., it appears that if a party is caught under 101(1), it will have a chance to get out under 101(3).
+But if a party is culpable of violation by object, with no consideration of effects, that party will probably not be able to provide evidence of effects sufficient to establish the elements of 101(3).
 Thus, although 101(3) is available to any type of 101(1) violation in theory, 101(3) is essentially useless in a great number of violation by object cases.